eggplantpasta/eggplantpasta.github.io/content/blog/2014-04-12-social-media-links.md

 https://plus.google.com/share?url=your-page-url
 ```

-Google uses it's own meta data format to specify custopm images etc. but it will fall back to open graph if that's what is available.
+Google uses it's own meta data format to specify custom images etc. but it will fall back to open graph if that's what is available.

 ### Pinterest

-With the pinterest share, it needs to have an image source on the end like this:
+With the Pinterest share, it needs to have an image source on the end like this:

 ```html
 http://www.pinterest.com/pin/create/button/?url=example.com&description=blabla&data-pin-do="buttonPin"&data-pin-config="none"&media=example.com/image.jpg